-Separately, the U.S. Securities and Exchange Commission also charged on Thursday Acevedo and Roseman for their roles in the scheme.
+Separately, the U.S. Securities and Exchange Commission also charged Acevedo and Roseman on Thursday for their roles in the scheme.
 It had charged Woodbridge and Shapiro formerly.

 Shapiro and the alternative former Woodbridge personnel had been arrested on Thursday in California and supplied earlier than a U.S. Magistrate Judge in the Central District of California, the DOJ stated.

-Shapiro was ordered to be detained in prison, even as Roseman and Acevedo were ordered to appear inside the Southern District Florida for his or her arraignment, the date for which had no longer yet been scheduled.
+Shapiro was ordered to be detained in prison, even as Roseman and Acevedo were ordered to appear inside the Southern District of Florida for his or her arraignment, the date for which had no longer yet been scheduled.

 According to the indictment, Shapiro took about $35 million in investor cash for his gain, spending tens of millions on private fees consisting of chartering private planes and shopping for luxury cars, a house, and paying personal income taxes and his ex-wife.